 Blueberries

-Like the yuzu, these two Brazelberries blueberries are also highly decorative, cold-hardy, dwarf, fruit-producing plants.
+Like the yuzu, these two Brazelberries blueberries are highly decorative, cold-hardy, dwarf, fruit-producing plants.

-- BrazelBerries Blueberry ‘Peach Sorbet’ this compact evergreen blueberry (yes, evergreen!) has colorful summer leaves tipped with peach and deep eggplant purple winter foliage.
+- BrazelBerries Blueberry ‘Peach Sorbet’ this compact evergreen blueberry (yes, evergreen!) has colourful summer leaves tipped with peach and deep eggplant purple winter foliage.
 Oh, and blueberries.

 Rosemary